-As we see, the oscillation process is gone, first spike has gone down for ~2 times, first 8 ..
-10 us the plato is nice and even, after 10 us it passes to stable spark period.
+As we see, the oscillation process is gone, the first spike has gone down for ~2 times, first 8 ..
+10 us the Plato is nice and even, after 10 us it passes to stable spark period.

-With modified test cylinder (one) I drived for several motor hours in different engine performance modes to be sure, that there is no misfire, that the snubber resistor can handle short-time overloads (above 500 W for several us in each cycle).
+With a modified test cylinder (one) I drove for several motor hours in different engine performance modes to be sure, that there is no misfire, that the snubber resistor can handle short-time overloads (above 500 W for several us in each cycle).

-After optimising the components, I chose 0.1 uF 305 VAC foil capacitor and 3 pcs 22 R, 2 W resistors, connected in parallel (to increase ability of peak power).
+After optimizing the components, I chose 0.1 uF 305 VAC foil capacitor and 3 pcs 22 R, 2 W resistors, connected in parallel (to increase the ability of peak power).

-Of course, also dU/dt after closing of transistor has decreased.
+Of course, also dU/dt after the closing of the transistor has decreased.
 Before attaching the snubbers, it was 200 ..
 300 V/us, after: 50 V/us.

-Also IGBT are relieved during phase of turn-off.
-Dynamic losses are significantly decreased, because the Ic of transistor falls more quickly than I (current) via snubber.
-Now IGBT works in soft switching mode, comparing to hard switching mode before.
+Also, IGBT is relieved during the phase of a turn-off.
+Dynamic losses are significantly decreased because the Ic of the transistor falls more quickly than I (current) via snubber.
+Now IGBT works in soft-switching mode, comparing to hard switching mode before.